-The number of people, covering the definition of "employees who have a material impact on the Bank's risk profile" for year 2019 is 58.
+The number of people, covering the definition of "employees who have a material impact on the Bank's risk profile" for year 2020 is 64.
 The annual gross amount to be disclosed, (connected with these people and corresponding to the requirements Regulation (EU) No 575/2013, art.
-450), is four millions nine hundred and seven thousand and six hundred and sixty four euro and is described in detail in the table below.
+450), is five millions one hundred and fifty four thousand euro and is described in detail in the table below.
+Deferred variable remuneration included in variable remuneration is fourteen thousand euro and remuneration in the form of shares or other instruments included in variable remuneration is one hundred and eight thousand euro.
+In a row fixed remuneration column two of the table should be reported twenty five thousand euro employers contributions to the private pension scheme.

-MB and SM members Other Committee members Investment Banking Retail Banking Asset Management Corporate Functions Independent Control Functions All Other Members 10 3 Identified Staff 2 25 0 9 8 1 Fixed Remuneration (€) 1 083 474 20 000 154 205 1 816 297 0 712 565 461 513 71 698 Variable Remuneration Cash (€) 176 167 0 34 333 240 962 0 81 756 44 694 10 000
+MB and SB members Other Committee members Investment Banking Retail Banking Asset Management Corporate Functions Independent Control Functions All Other Members 13 3 Identified Staff 3 28 0 8 8 1 Fixed Remuneration (€ thousand) 1 151 13 181 1 848 0 572 446 62 Variable Remuneration (€ thousand) 300 0 55 335 0 118 58 15